 Congressional

-The General Assembly can override a veto with a majority vote of all those elected.
-Republicans currently have veto proof majorities in both chambers.
+Primary Authority: Drawn and enacted by the Arkansas General Assembly, subject to the Governor's veto.
+The General Assembly can override a veto with a majority vote in each chamber.
+Republicans currently have veto-proof majorities in both chambers.

 Legislative